ngchihuan/LightPyCL/README.md

 With *oe* we can currently generate primitives such as cubes, spheres, hemispheres and cylinders as well as more complex meshes such as parabolic mirrors, spherical lenses and other surfaces of revolution from 2D curves.

-To create a hemisphere intended to measure a directional pattern of our light sources *oe.hemisphere* is called
+To create a hemisphere intended to measure a directional pattern of our light sources, *oe.hemisphere* is called

 `hemisphere = oe.hemisphere(center=[0,0,0,0],radius=500.0,IOR=0.0)`

 The *center* of the hemisphere is placed at [0,0,0] and its *radius* is 500.
-To define it as a measuring surface it is assigned an *IOR* (index of refraction) of 0.0.
+To define it as a measuring surface, it is assigned an *IOR* (index of refraction) of 0.0.
 A termination surface would have an *IOR* of -1.0 and typical materials would be assigned an *IOR* > 1.0.
-Note that currently *IOR* values can not be greater than 1000.
+Note that currently *IOR* values cannot be greater than 1000.

-To create a parabolic mirror with a focal point *focus* at [0,0,0] and a *focal_length* of 5 and a dish *diameter* of 20 *oe.parabolic_mirror* can be used as follows
+To create a parabolic mirror with a focal point *focus* at [0,0,0] and a *focal_length* of 5 and a dish *diameter* of 20, *oe.parabolic_mirror* can be used as follows

 `parabolic_mirror = oe.parabolic_mirror(focus=[0,0,0],focal_length=5.0,diameter=20.0,reflectivity = 0.98)`

 Note that the *reflectivity* is encoded in the *IOR* value of the *GeoObject* in order to keep the raytracer code simple.
-This is also the reason why *IOR* > 1000 is not permitted for refractive materials as an *IOR* = 1000.98 would mean "Mirror with reflectivity of 98%" to the raytracer.
+This is also the reason why *IOR* > 1000 is not permitted for refractive materials, as an *IOR* = 1000.98 would mean "mirror with reflectivity of 98%" to the raytracer.

 Optical elements can be moved and rotated as follows: